sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 :input

 If specified, the context's input property will be set to this value.
-This is useful when you want your command to process user input and then have another command further process that input.
-If it is not defined the INPUT\_SPECIFIER in the command's definition will be used as normal.
+This is useful when you want your command to process user input and then have another command process that input.
+If it is not defined, the INPUT\_SPECIFIER in the command's definition will be used as normal.

 :output